crabcanon/crabcanon.github.com/_posts/2016-02-18-javascript-design-pattern-chaining.md

 }
 ```

-Assume we use it with other string methods to achieve a specific task: remove all the delimiters of a string, then get the second element of the new string and finally capitalize this element.
+Assume we use it with other string methods to achieve a specific task: remove all the commas of a string, get the second element of the new string and then capitalize this element.

 ```javascript
 // Initialize variable 'a'